dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Set up ACL Rules

 Now that your cluster is running with the ACL feature turned on, you can set up the ACL rules.
-This can be done using the web UI Ratel or from the command line.
+This can be done using the web UI Ratel or by using a GraphQL tool which fires the mutations.
+Execute the following mutations using a GraphQL tool like Insomnia, GraphQL Playground and GraphiQL.

 A typical workflow is the following: